maxhumber/maxhumber.com/_posts/2016-12-24-favourite-quotes-2016.md

 'You can make a fortune in this world far more efficiently by using the law to your advantage than by breaking it.' — Jasper Fforde in [The Big Over Easy](http://amzn.to/2hit0mH)

-'The History of every major Galactic Civilization tends to pass through three distinct and recognizable phases, those of Survival, Inquiry and Sophistication, otherwise known as the How, Why and Where phases.
-For instance, the first phase is characterized by the question How can we eat? the second by the question Why do we eat? and the third by the question Where shall we have lunch? ' — Douglas Adams in [The Hitchhiker's Guide to the Galaxy](http://amzn.to/2hTnEid)

 'Obviously.
 It was designed to make you want it.
 If people had turned out not to want it very much, the makers would have redesigned it and redesigned it until they did.
 The world is now full of things like this, which is, of course, why everybody is in such a permanent state of want.' — Douglas Adams in [The Salmon of Doubt](http://amzn.to/2hit6uz)

 'Societies in which even your deepest beliefs and feelings can be questioned and trodden upon are the only societies worth living in.' — Douglas Murray in [Islamophilia](https://www.goodreads.com/book/show/18044655-islamophilia)